-MRC LID offers studentship awards based on the applicant's potential, not the project.
+MRC LID offers studentship awards based on each applicant's potential, not their selected project.
 This can mean that more than one applicant is interviewed for the same project.
-Please consider whether you would wish to accept a studentship if you weren't given your first-choice project and think about which other project/s you might be willing to consider instead.
-(If you end up in this position the team will talk you through the process, and support the next steps.)
-You may be asked by the panel what alternatives (if any) you'd be interested in.
+Please consider whether you would wish to accept a studentship if you weren't given your first-choice project.
+And if you would, please think about which other project(s) you might be willing to consider instead.
+(If you end up in this position the MRC LID admin team will talk you through the process, and support the next steps.)
+You may be asked by the interview panel what alternatives, if any, you'd be interested in.

-The MRC LID Programme provides additional funding to support

-- (a) Training - (b) A 3-month (FTE) placement completely disconnected from your PhD project.
-The DTP believes that this is a valuable opportunity for students, as they provide people with experience of the wider research environment, demonstrate how research feeds into the development of products or policy, expand the student's network of contacts, facilitate their career development, and give access to expertise beyond their immediate research group.

-You may want to think about some initial ideas around these options, as the board may want to explore these with you.
+The MRC LID Programme provides additional funding to support training specific to your needs and development, and a 3-month (FTE) placement completely disconnected from your PhD project.
+The DTP believes that the placement is a valuable opportunity for students, as they can provide people with experience of the wider research environment, demonstrate how research feeds into the development of products or policy, expand the student's network of contacts, facilitate their career development, and give access to expertise beyond their immediate research group.
+You may want to think about some initial ideas around these options, as the interview panel may want to explore these with you.
 If you can discuss these with your proposed supervisory team between now and the interview you should consider doing so.